The women of faith in the Bible lived regular lives like you and I. They were not very different from us.

 In the middle of an intense drought, God called this nameless woman to provide for the prophet Elijah.

-Although she had the very last meal left, she was moved by God to share.
+Although she had the very last meal left, the Widow of Zarephath was moved by God to share.

 And because of this, her life was saved.